uwmadisoncals/cals-main-plugins/my-calendar/readme.txt

 * Publish a blog post when you create an event
 * Advanced search features
 * Responsive mode
+* Import events from .ics or .csv formats via file or URL.

 = Translations =

-Visit [Wordpress Translations](https://translate.wordpress.org/projects/wp-plugins/my-calendar) to check the progress of your translation.
+Visit [Wordpress Translations](https://translate.wordpress.org/projects/wp-plugins/my-calendar) to check progress or contribute to your language.

 Translating my plug-ins is always appreciated.
-Visit <a href="https://translate.wordpress.org/projects/wp-plugins/my-calendar">WordPress translations</a> to start getting your language into shape!
-Translations will only be published when they reach 100% completion.
+Visit <a href="https://translate.wordpress.org/projects/wp-plugins/my-calendar">WordPress translations</a> to help get your language to 100%!

 == Installation ==